OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Intercepting Objective-C methods is a useful iOS security testing technique.
 For example, you may be interested in data storage operations or network requests.
 In the following example, we'll write a simple tracer for logging HTTP(S) requests made via iOS standard HTTP APIs.
 We'll also show you how to inject the tracer into the Safari web browser.

 In the following examples, we'll assume that you are working on a jailbroken device.
-If that's not the case, you first need to follow the steps outlined in the previous section to repackage the Safari app.
+If that's not the case, you first need to follow the steps outlined in section [Repackaging and Re-Signing](#Repackaging-and-Re-Signing "Repackaging and Re-Signing") to repackage the Safari app.

 Frida comes with `frida-trace`, a function tracing tool. `frida-trace` accepts Objective-C methods via the `-m` flag.
 You can pass it wildcards as well-given `-[NSURL *]`, for example, `frida-trace` will automatically install hooks on all `NSURL` class selectors.
 We'll use this to get a rough idea about which library functions Safari calls when the user opens a URL.